camoa/adrupalcouple/modules/contrib/schemadotorg/docs/TESTING.md

 @see /node/add/person

+- Check on node edit form that all details hide/close state is saved and 'Expand all' button is visible.
-- Check on node via the Schema.org details widget's hide/close state is saved.
+- Check on node view via the Schema.org details widget's hide/close state is saved.

 **schemadotorg.dialog.js**